auturge/testing/docs/npm.md

 The only way to update npm is to release a new version, even if you’re just fixing a typo. npm will not allow you to re-publish to the same number.

 So let’s create a new release by bumping the version in your package.json.
-To do that, you can use edit the file manually or use
+To do that, you can edit the file manually or use

     npm version <update_type> -m "<message>"